rolling-stock-scheduling/rssched-solver/README.md

 In the following, we describe how to use the solver-server with or without docker or how to solve a single instance.

-For an instruction how to use the full RSSched project, have a look at this [step-by-step instruction](https://github.com/rolling-stock-scheduling/.github/blob/main/getting_started.md).
+To get started with the whole RSSched project, have a look at this [step-by-step instruction](https://github.com/rolling-stock-scheduling/.github/blob/main/getting_started.md).

 ## Deployment via Docker